jenweber/our-open-source-contributions/README.md

 ## One thing I learned today...

 - how to run a simple http server without using Python - [@jenweber](https://github.com/jenweber)
+- how to make my first open source contribution on GitHub! - [@ElineJ](https://github.com/ElineJ)

 ## Things I want to build...